It has been anything but easy in the last couple of years, to say the least, for anyone who works in the supply chain and transportation industry.

 - Standardization of shipping behavior and procedures.

 - Collaborate with transportation and supply chain teams to outline and execute initiatives.

 - Enhanced visibility, reporting, and analytics.

-The intent here is to share my perspective as a career third-party logistician with a track record of architecting, implementing, and executing these exact deliverables.
+The intent here is to share my perspective as a career third party logistics freight agent with a track record of architecting, implementing, and executing these exact deliverables.